spring-j510/Docker_python/README.md

 # docker-python

-Personal practice environment for docker use.
+Personal environment for docker use.

 ---
 ---